JSON / JSONB

 Entity Setup

-Section titled “Entity Setup”Wrap JSONB field types with Json<T> to enable full type safety — IDE autocompletion for dot-notation paths, $merge keys, and $unset keys.
+Section titled “Entity Setup”Wrap JSONB field types with Json<T> to enable full type safety — IDE autocompletion for dot-notation paths, $merge keys, $unset keys, and $push targets.

 import { Entity, Id, Field, Json } from 'uql-orm';